IgniteUI/help-topics/topics/02_Controls/igBulletGraph/~igBulletGraph.md

 The topics in this group cover the `igBulletGraph`™ control and its use.

-The `igBulletGraph` control is an Ignite UI™ control which allows for visualizing data in the form of a bullet graph.
+The `igBulletGraph` control is an %%ProductName%%™ control which allows for visualizing data in the form of a bullet graph.
 Linear by design, it provides a simple and concise view of a primary measure or measures compared against a scale and, optionally, some other measure.

 ![](images/igBulletGraph.png)